Ball of Fire, 1941

 When worlds collide

-Billy Wilder and Charles Brackett wrote the screenplay, which is a screwball updating of Snow White and the 7 Dwarves, with the 6'3" Gary Cooper as lead dwarf in an all-male home where a group of professors have spent 9 years in seclusion while they write an encyclopedia.
+Billy Wilder and Charles Brackett wrote the screenplay, which is a screwball updating of Snow White and the 7 Dwarves, with the 6'3" Gary Cooper as lead dwarf (he's also Snow White, in an important sense) who lives and works in an all-male home where a group of professors have spent 9 years in seclusion writing an encyclopedia.
 They're not a stuffy group, but they are old-fashioned and hopelessly out of synch with the modern world that they only see during morning constitutional walks (or when their garbageman sneaks into their house to ask them questions, for he is always competing in radio quiz-shows).

 Stanwyck is a night-club singer (Sugarpuss O'Shea) and part-time girlfriend to a shady New York City "businessman" (Dana Andrews) that suddenly needs for her to hide.
 The police are wanting to ask Stanwyck a few questions about his whereabouts vis-a-vis a recent murder (which he insists he is being framed for).
 As added incentive, Andrews sends along an expensive gift of diamond jewelry.
 She obliges and follows his instructions to disappear until they can get married (because, as Andrew's mob attorney tells him, a wife cannot be made to take the stand against her husband).

 But, where can Stanwyck hide?
 A brief meeting earlier with Gary Cooper (he was at her nightclub researching modern slang usage for his encyclopedia) presents her with the perfect solution.
 So, with a little bit of persuasion over their protests, she moves in with the professors.
 Mayhem ensues.